25th Annual Portfolio Management Conference:

 - Duration, Credit, Currency: Where does active management make sense?

-- What are the characteristics of permanently successful fixed income strategies?
+- What are the characteristics of sustainable successful fixed income strategies?

 Module 6: ESG and Other Challenges for Institutional Investment